dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 ASP.NET Core is the future of web in .NET and often forms the baseline library for many other web frameworks too.
 One of those is [ASP.NET Core MVC](https://dotnet.microsoft.com/apps/aspnet/mvc), an object oriented model-view-controller framework sitting on top of ASP.NET Core, which allows developers to build rich web applications in an object oriented class driven approach.
 Other notable ASP.NET Core web frameworks are [Carter](https://github.com/CarterCommunity/Carter), [Giraffe](https://github.com/giraffe-fsharp/Giraffe), [Saturn](https://saturnframework.org), [Freya](https://github.com/xyncro/freya) or [Falco](https://github.com/pimbrouwers/Falco/), which have a slightly more light-weight and functional nature to building web applications in .NET.

-In addition there are also .NET web frameworks which don't require ASP.NET Core at all.
+In addition there are also .NET web frameworks that don't require ASP.NET Core at all.
 Famous examples of standalone web frameworks are [WebSharper](https://websharper.com) or [Suave](https://suave.io).

 Last but not least ASP.NET Core can also be used completely on its own in a more bare metal approach.
 It is a very popular choice and something which the ASP.NET Core team is currently focused on and will probably evangelise more in the future.